biolab/orange3/doc/data-mining-library/source/tutorial/data.rst

     [young, myope, yes, reduced | none]
     >>>

-The following script wraps-up everything we have done so far and lists first 5 data instances with ``soft`` perscription:
+The following script wraps-up everything we have done so far and lists first 5 data instances with ``soft`` prescription:

 .. literalinclude:: code/data-lenses.py